 The instructions for this cake tell you to cream the butter and sugar together first and then add the eggs.
 This, so the experts will tell us, makes a fluffier cake.
 You can if you wish, put all the ingredients in together and mix and stir – and it will work out just fine.
 I do use a hand held electric mixer for cakes, but a wooden spoon will produce good results – just requires a bit more muscle power!
 Please do comment on your methods of cake making and which you think is best.

-It is important to have the oven heated to temperature before the cake goes in.
+Heat the oven to temperature before the cake goes in.
 And do keep an eye on the time – you do not want an over-cooked cake!!
 Test to see if the cake is ready after 30 minutes by sliding a skewer – or sharp knife – into the middle of the cake.
-If it comes out clean – your cake is done.
-If it has a little cake mix on it – give it another few minutes.
+Once it comes out clean – your cake is done.
+Otherwise if it has a little cake mix on it – give it another few minutes.

 Trim How You Like

-You can have your cake plain as it is, add some icing to the top may be with some added hundreds and thousands – or some walnuts – or you can put butter icing in the middle as well.
-You can add some Camp coffee to the icing too to enhance the flavour.
+Leave the cake plain as it is or add some icing to the top may be with some added hundreds and thousands – or some walnuts – or you can put butter icing in the middle as well.
+Add some Camp coffee to the icing too to enhance the flavour.

-This cake is definitley good enough to be a celebration cake such as a birthday cake and simple enough to be suitable for Sunday tea or friends round for coffee.
+This cake is definitely good enough to be a celebration cake such as a birthday cake and simple enough to be suitable for Sunday tea or friends round for coffee.